Skip to main content

 What is a "compliance posture"?

 A compliance posture is the sum of technical, procedural, and evidential controls a system puts in place to ensure every calculation, attestation, and record meets the requirements of the relevant law.
-CoralLedger Comply's compliance posture is built on four pillars: deterministic calculation, immutable audit trails, verified BICA attestation, and per-return sealed records.
+CoralLedger Comply's compliance posture is built on four pillars: deterministic calculation, hash-chain audit trails by design, verified BICA attestation, and per-return sign-off records under final verification.

 What are the 107 golden hashes?

-107 golden hashes are the canonical expected outputs for 107 representative VAT scenarios — covering every rate category, supply type, and edge case in the Bahamas VAT Act 2014.
-The calculation engine is regression-locked against these outputs: any code change that would alter a result for an existing case is automatically blocked from reaching production.
+107 golden hashes are the canonical expected outputs for 107 representative VAT scenarios in the golden-hash determinism suite — covering all four rate categories, the principal supply types, and the high-value edge cases identified during regulatory review.
+The calculation engine is regression-locked against these outputs: any code change that would alter the calculated result for an existing case fails the CI gate and cannot be merged to production.

 Can a user or administrator alter an audit record?